-Winnie finds Wilbur a problem because his black fur cannot be seen in her black house.
+Winnie finds Wilbur a problem because she cannot see his black fur in her black house.
 He gets in the way.

 We say: Society treats disabled people as a problem.